Robust, positive and exact model reduction via monotone matrices: Monotone matrices

 Then $PVV_0^{-1}$ is non-negative, since $V_1 V_0^{-1} \geq 0$, and monotone, by Proposition \ref{prop: rect monotone} and by the fact that the first $m$ rows are mutually orthogonal.
-Because permutation on the left do not affect non-negativity and the monotone property, we have that $V V_0^{-1}$ is also non-negative and monotone.
-Then, to construct the two factors we can take, for example $J=VV_0^{-1}$ and $J^\dag = \left[ \right]P$ which are both non-negative and $\mathrm{Im}(J) = \mathrm{Im}(V)=\Vc$.
+Because permutations on the left do not affect non-negativity and the monotone property, we have that $V V_0^{-1}$ is also non-negative and monotone.
+Then, to construct the two factors, we can take, for example, $J=VV_0^{-1}$ and $J^\dag = \left[ \right]P$ which are both non-negative and $\mathrm{Im}(J) = \mathrm{Im}(V)=\Vc$.

 ($\Rightarrow$) Assume now that there exist $\Pi_\Vc = J J^\dag$ such that $J,J^\dag\geq0$.
 Then, $J$ is monotone by Theorem \ref{thm: monotone}.
-From Proposition \ref{prop: rect monotone} we then have that, since $J$ is non-negative and monotone, there exist a permutation matrix $P$ such that with $J_0\in\Rb^{m\times m}$ and $J_1\in\Rb^{n-m\times m}$ sub-matrices of $J$ such that $J_1$ is non-negative and $J_0$ is a non-negative diagonal full-rank matrix.
+From Proposition \ref{prop: rect monotone} we then have that, since $J$ is non-negative and monotone, there exist a permutation matrix $P$ such that with $J_0\in\Rb^{m\times m}$ and $J_1\in\Rb^{n-m\times m}$ submatrices of $J$ such that $J_1$ is non-negative and $J_0$ is a non-negative diagonal full-rank matrix.
 This directly implies that, $J_1 J_0^{-1} \geq 0$ and we can thus define $\hat{V}=JJ_0^{-1}$.
 Any other matrix $V\in\mathbb{R}^{n\times m}$ such that ${\rm Im}(V) = \Vc$ can then be written as $V=\hat{V}T$ for some invertible matrix $T$.
-Then when left-multiplied by $P$ we have where $J_1J_0^{-1}TT^{-1} = J_1 J_0^{-1} \geq0$, thus concluding the proof. \end{proof} This theorem provides us with (1) a systematic method to verify whether a given subspace $\Vc$ admits a projector $\Pi_\Vc$ with non-negative factors or not and (2) a way to compute a non-negative left inverse of the factor $J$.
+Then, when multiplied to the left by $P$ we have where $J_1J_0^{-1}TT^{-1} = J_1 J_0^{-1} \geq0$, concluding the proof. \end{proof} This theorem provides us with (1) a systematic method to verify whether a given subspace $\Vc$ admits a projector $\Pi_\Vc$ with non-negative factors or not and (2) a way to compute a non-negative left inverse of the factor $J$.
 This allows us to implement an algorithm to perform this verification, here summarized in Algorithm \ref{algo:existence_nonneg_fact}.
 Notice that, any choice of the matrix $V$ is equivalent to the aim of assessing the existence of a non-negative factorization $\Pi_{\cal V}=JJ^\dag$.
 This must be the case, as the existence of the factorization is a property of $\Pi_\Vc$ alone.
-Furthermore, given a matrix $V$, $\textrm{Im}(V)=\Vc$, there are at most $\frac{n!}{(n-m)!}$ permutation matrices to check.
+As for the practical implementation, the computational complexity depends only on the number of permutation matrices $P$ to check.
+More precisely, given a matrix $V \in \Rb^{n \times m}$, $\textrm{Im}(V)=\Vc$, such number is at most $\frac{n!}{(n-m)!}.$

 To conclude this subsection, we shall discuss positively generated vector spaces.
 Notice that the existence of a non-negative factorization of a projector $\Pi_\Vc$ implies that $\Vc$ is positively generated by the columns of $\hat{V}$ as defined in the second half of the proof.